-4. The settlor died before January 1, 1987
+4. The settlor died before January 1, 1987.

-A revocable trust is any trust which on October 22, 1986, was not an irrevocable trust (as defined above) and would not have been an irrevocable trust had it been created before September 25, 1985.
+A revocable trust is any trust that on October 22, 1986, was not an irrevocable trust (as defined above) and would not have been an irrevocable trust had it been created before September 25, 1985.

-The instructions under "Irrevocable Trusts' above regarding qualified terminable interest property apply also to revocable trusts covered by these transition rules.
-Amendments to Revocable Trusts.-An amendment to a revocable trust in existence on October 21, 1986, will not be considered to result in the creation of, or an increase in the amount of a generationskipping transfer where: (1) the amendment is administrative or clarifying in nature, or (2) it is designed to perfect a marital or charitable deduction for an existing transfer and it only incidentally increases the amount transferred to a skip person.
+The instructions under Trusts Containing Qualified Terminable Interest Property above apply also to revocable trusts covered by these transition rules.

+Amendments to Revocable Trusts.- An amendment to a revocable trust in existence on October 21, 1986, will not be considered to result in the creation of or an increase in the amount of a generation-skipping transfer where (a) the amendment is administrative or clarifying in nature or (b) it is designed to perfect a marital or charitable deduction for an existing transfer, and it only incidentally increases the amount transferred to a skip person.

-Addition to Revocable Trusts.-In general.-If an addition (including a constructive addition) to a revocable trust is made after October 21, 1986, and before the death of the settlor all subsequent distributions from the trust will be subject to the GST tax, provided the other requirements of taxability are met.
-For settlors dying before January 1, 1987 any addition made to a revocable trust after the death of the settlor will be treated as if made to an irrevocable trust.
+Addition to Revocable Trusts.-If an addition (including a constructive addition) to a revocable trust is made after October 21, 1986, and before the death of the settlor, all subsequent distributions from the trust will be subject to the GST tax, provided the other requirements of taxability are met.
+For settlors dying before January 1, 1987, any addition made to a revocable trust after the death of the settlor will be treated as if made to an irrevocable trust.

 See Temp.
-Regs. section 26.2601 1(b)(2)(vi) for examples demonstrating the operation of these rules.
+Regs. section 26.2601-1(b)(2)(vi) for examples demonstrating the operation of these rules.

-Transition Rule in Case of Mental

-Disability.-If the settlor was under a disability on October 22, 1986, the GST tax may not apply.
+Transition Rule in Case of Mental Disability.-If the settlor was under a disability on October 22, 1986, the GST tax may not apply.
 See Temp.
 Regs. section 26.2601-1(b)(3) for a definition of mental disability and details on the application of this rule.

-Exceptions to Additions Rule.-Do not treat as an addition to a trust any addition which is made pursuant to an instrument or arrangement which is covered by the two transition rules discussed above.
+Exceptions to Additions Rule.-Do not treat as an addition to a trust any addition that is made pursuant to an instrument or arrangement that is covered by the two transition rules discussed above.
 This also applies to inter vivos transfers if the same property would have been added to the trust by such an instrument.
 For examples illustrating this rule, see Temp.
 Regs. section 26.2601-1(b)(4)(ii).

-Skip-persons.-For GST tax purposes, skip-person means:
+Skip Persons.-For GST tax purposes, skip person means:

-1. a natural person assigned to a generation which is two or more generations below the settlor's generation, or a. all interests in the trust are held by skip persons, or b. no person holds an interest in the trust, and at no time after the transfer to the trust may a distribution be made to a nonskipperson.
+1. A natural person assigned to a generation that is two or more generations below the settlor's generation or a.
+All interests in the trust are held by skip persons or b.
+No person holds an interest in the trust, and at no time after the transfer to the trust may a distribution be made to a non-skip person.

-2. a trust which meets the following conditions:
+2. A trust that meets the following conditions:

-Nonskip-person.-A nonskip-person is any person who is not a skip-person.
+Non-skip Person.-A non-skip person is any person who is not a skip person.